briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > The setup of the circular chromosome and circular fitness implications is mathematically neat - however, it seems like a very specific set of assumptions about gene/environment interactions (for example, only when the modulus of L/A is non-zero) and one always worries about the generality of insights based on such a specific system.
 Can the authors provide any more information about where these assumptions might be met in nature, and/or what range of conditions or assumptions are needed for their insights to hold.

 While we would not claim that our implementation represents any particular trait in nature, it does allow adaptation to proceed in an unlimited manner, similar to an unending co-evolutionary arms race.
-Alternate implementations, such as explicitly modeling adaptation using ever-increasing numbers of loci, would be extremely costly---likely prohibitively so---from a computational perspective.
-This model is our compact attempt to capture the potentially never-ending co-evolution of organisms and their environment in a tractable manner.
+Alternate implementations, such as explicitly modeling adaptation using ever-increasing numbers of loci, would be computationally costly, likely prohibitively so.
+This model is our compact attempt to capture the potentially never-ending co-evolution of organisms and their environment in a computationally tractable manner.

 > Increased population density has only positive effects here - but density can also bring costs - this is ignored in the linear population growth of Eq 4; is it possible to say anything about how much cost can be borne before the effect disappears?